gyg2104/devfest2014/README.md

 Also note that the tagger file is filled with french and german taggers that are given from the Stanford postagger API.

-Running the program launches a GUI, in which you enter the sentence on the left side, and click the button that corresponds to the language you want the sentence translated into.
-WE DID NOT DO BASICALLY ANY ERROR CHECKING.
+Running the program launches a GUI, in which you enter the sentence on the left side, and click the button that corresponds to the language you want the sentence translated into. ***PLEASE NOTE THAT IT TAKES LIKE 10 SECONDS TO PROCESS USUALLY.
+ALSO WE DID NOT DO BASICALLY ANY ERROR CHECKING.
 IT IS REALLY LATE/EARLY.